Air Conditioning Repair & Installation in Tucson, AZ

 Why does my AC struggle when it hits 110°F?

-How long does an AC unit last in Tucson?
+How long do air conditioning systems last in Tucson?

 Is a heat pump better than a traditional AC/furnace system in Tucson?